 Suggested Financial Procedures

 It is strongly recommended that organization establish a financial account upon forming.
-Organizations may choose to have an on-campus account, an off-campus account, or both.

 Establishing an Off-Campus Account